IdePHICS/EPFLDoctoralLecture2023/index.md

 ### Week 4: Random Energy Model

-We study the Random Energy Model.
+Lecture content: We study the Random Energy Model.

+The lectures notes for this chapter on on chap 14 in the notes.

+Exercises: 14.1 (REM as a p-spin model, a replica computation) OR 14.3 (Maximum of Ω Gaussians numbers and denoising).
+You may do both but it is ok if you just focus on one of them!
+Dead line is  March 23th at 10 AM.

 **Main lecture**